Kellen Gulley

-Kellen Gulley (born April 6, 1994) is a former American professional soccer player who played for the Chicago Fire and Atlanta Silverbacks.
+Kellen Gulley (born April 6, 1994) is an American former professional soccer player who played for the Chicago Fire and Atlanta Silverbacks.

 Youth career

 Gulley was part of Chicago Fire's youth system from 2009 to 2012.
 In his three years with Mississippi Fire Juniors, he played in three consecutive SUM/Generation adidas Cups and also trained with the club's first team, PDL and Super-20 sides during the 2010 season.
 Gulley was also a member of U.S. Soccer's residency program during his time in Mississippi.

 Gulley also spent time with the Chicago Fire U18 during their 2011-12 campaign where he made 23 appearances and tallied six goals.

 Club career

 Chicago Fire

 On August 11, 2011, it was announced that Gulley signed a homegrown contract with Chicago Fire.
 Making him the second homegrown signing in club history.
 He wasn't eligible to make an MLS appearance the club until 2012.
-He did make a few appearances for the reserve squad in 2011 and 2012 and also made an appearance for the first team on September 14, 2011 in an international friendly match against Mexican powerhouse Chivas de Guadalajara.
+He did make a few appearances for the reserve squad in 2011 and 2012 and also made an appearance for the first team on September 14, 2011, in an international friendly match against Mexican powerhouse Chivas de Guadalajara.
 He has not made an official first team appearance for the club.